For your business

 buried in the truck.

 Quotes pile up.
 Customers call back asking when.
 Subs need the scope.
-The agents take the writing off your plate so you can stay on the job site.
+The starter package takes the writing off your plate so you can stay on the job site.

 Knows your standard scope language, your crew capacity, and how you write line items.
 You input numbers; the draft is ready.